Scottish Autism Superstars

 We would love you to share your photograph of you fundraising for us!
 To be featured on this page and on our social media channels, please send us your photo by emailing email@example.com!

-Andy has taken part in numerous fundraising activities including hosting a Spiceboys show at Malones Irish Bar in Edinburgh and a gruelling five day cycle from Edinburgh to Shannon, Ireland – amazing considering Andy had no cycling experience prior to ten weeks of training before the challenge.
+Andy has taken part in numerous fundraising activities including hosting a Spiceboys show at Malones Irish Bar, Edinburgh and a gruelling five day cycle from Edinburgh to Shannon, Ireland.
 We couldn’t be more grateful Andy, thank you!

 Event: Various self-organised activities including cycling challenges, a football competition and the Spiceboys show

 Susan Rae, together with a couple of friends, put on their kilts and became 'Declan's Divas', to support Scottish Autism.
 The team were named in honour of Susan's autistic son, Declan.
 We hope you had a fantastic day ladies and thank you so much for your support!